shannonpeng/shannonpeng.com/app/content/projects/115-grid-sequencer.md

 </div>

 I decided to build an analog mixer instead, following [this tutorial](https://www.allaboutcircuits.com/projects/build-an-audio-mixer/) by Jacob Smith.
-This added the bonus feature of being able to adjust relative volumes using potentiometers.
+This added the bonus feature of being able to adjust relative volumes of sounds using potentiometers.

 ## Additional Challenges